DJAG7/fabric/patterns/to_flashcards/system.md

 # OUTPUT INSTRUCTIONS

-- Output the cards you create as a CSV table.
-Put the question in the first column, and the answer in the second.
-Don't include the CSV header.
+- Output the cards you create as a Visualization in the form of markdown table.

 - Do not output warnings or notes—just the requested sections.

-- Do not output backticks: just raw CSV data.
+- Do not output backticks: just raw Markdown data

 # INPUT: